by John Armstrong

 March 2, 1954 was Mardi Gras, and young Harvey Oswald was watching the parade on Canal St, a half-block from his home on 126 Exchange.
 In the National Archives I found and copied several photos that were taken of the parade, and Harvey Oswald is in one of these photos.
 In 2002 I sent Myra DaRouse a photo of a young boy watching the parade with a handwritten notation on the back of the photo "Mardi Gras, 1954."
 I asked Myra if she could identify the young boy in the photo.
 Myra wrote to me and said, "I have had four people look at these photos who knew Oswald at his time at Beauregard and they (and myself) agreed it was a picture of him."

-While HARVEY and his caretaker mother were living in the small apartment on Exchange Alley, LEE Oswald and his tall, nice-looking mother were living 3 1/2 miles away in an apartment at 1454 St. Marys St. The apartment building was owned and operated by Julian and Myrtle Evans, who had known the tall, nice-looking Marguerite Oswald for over 20 years.
+In early January, 1954, Marguerite Claverie Oswald and LEE left New York and relocated in New Orleans.
+LEE Oswald and his tall, nice-looking mother rented an apartment at 1454 St. Marys St. The apartment building was owned and operated by Julian and Myrtle Evans, who had known the tall, nice-looking Marguerite Claverie Oswald for over 20 years.
+Mrs. Evans told the FBI that Marguerite and her son (LEE) lived in their building for 8 months (January thru August, 1954).
 Julian described Marguerite as, "a beautiful woman with black hair, a real 'fashion plate' who dressed beautifully."
+While LEE Oswald and his mother were living at 1454 St. Mary's HARVEY Oswald and his caretaker mother were living 3 1/2 miles away in the small apartment on Exchange Alley.

 Marguerite Oswald